Arttuv/arttuv-website/src/markdown-pages/writings/coaching/asynchronous-work.md

 date: "2020-11-15"
 title: "Becoming fluent in remote work"
 tags: ["dev"]
-featuredImage: ""
+featuredImage: "asynchronous-work.png"
-summary: "GitLab has a course on Leading remote teams and it "
+summary: "Remote work has different requirements and success factors than co-located work.
+Trying to mimic co-located work in a remote setting leads to inefficiencies and misses the potential benefits of working remotely.
+GitLab has published a Leading remote teams -course on Coursera and I went through it to get new ideas on how to improve my work, and they really do have some interesting ideas.
+Asynchronous workflows is one fundamental one."
 ---

 I have never before the year 2020 worked fully remotely with a team.
 Earlier experience was from working alone and only had occasional meetings with others - that’s easy and only thing you need to worry is getting lonely.
 Now I work with a team on things that require collaboration, so it’s much harder - you can’t just mimic the co-located way of working remotely.
 Or you can, but it’s suboptimal and leads into inefficiencies.
 By GitLab terms that stage of remote is called [skeuomorph](https://about.gitlab.com/company/culture/all-remote/phases-of-remote-adaptation/).